gracefulife/clova-developer-guide/en/CIC/References/HTTP2_Message_Format.md

 ```
 {% endraw %}

 **If you send a user request in an inaccurate format or if an internal server error occurs,** you will receive an [error message](/CIC/References/CIC_Message_Format.md#Error) along with a corresponding [HTTP status code](https://tools.ietf.org/html/rfc7231#section-6) (4XX or 5XX).
-Although a single message block is sent in this case, `Content-Type` is still set to **multipart/form-data**.
+In this case, only one message block is returned but its `Content-Type` is `multipart/form-data`.
 The structure of an error message is as follows.

 {% raw %}
 ```